-Operating expenses totaled approximately \$53.7 million for the fiscal year ended October 31, 2015, representing a net \$9.6 million increase compared to the fiscal year ended October 31, 2014.
+Operating expenses totaled approximately \$46.3 million for the fiscal year ended October 31, 2016, representing a net \$7.4 million decrease compared to the fiscal year ended October 31, 2015.
 The expenses include: wages and related benefits; OPEB; operating and administrative expenses such as security, insurance, rent, maintenance, transportation, legal, financial, and promotional; planning/design expenditures; and depreciation and amortization.

-Wages and related benefits totaling \$20.9 million increased \$7.3 million over the previous fiscal year ended October 31, 2014, primarily due to the payment of \$6.5 million to withdraw from the Conservancy's CIRS pension plan.
+Wages and related benefits totaling \$14.4 million decreased \$6.5 million over the previous fiscal year ended October 31, 2015, primarily due to the payment of \$6.5 million to withdraw from the Conservancy's CIRS pension plan.

-OPEB Authority - Expenses for the Authority increased for the fiscal year ended October 31, 2015 by \$33 thousand.
-This was due to the lower normal and interest costs together with an ARC amortization credit determined by the triennial valuation.
+OPEB - Expenses for the Organization decreased for the fiscal year ended October 31, 2016 by \$161 thousand.
 OPEB costs represent a pro rata share of annual interest and normal costs for postemployment medical benefits for all eligible current employees in accordance with GASB Statement No. 45.